Coup de glotte: Tone production and vocal 'attack'

-Advocacy of 'coup de glotte'
+Advocacy of coup de glotte

-The 'coup de glotte' was taught by the very famous teacher Manuel García as the means of achieving this in normal singing method.
-García had invented or implemented the laryngoscope, and sought to present scientific explanations for certain functions.
+The coup de glotte was taught by the renowned Spanish baritone and pedagogue Manuel García as the means of achieving this in normal singing method.
+García had invented and implemented the laryngoscope, and sought to present scientific explanations for certain functions.
 He expressed it as follows:

-'The pupil... should draw in breath slowly, and then produce the sounds by a neat, resolute articulation of the glottis, upon the broad Italian vowel A. If this movement be properly executed, the sound will come out bright and round.
+The pupil... should draw in breath slowly, and then produce the sounds by a neat, resolute articulation of the glottis, upon the broad Italian vowel A. If this movement be properly executed, the sound will come out bright and round.
 Care however must be taken to pitch the sound at once on the note itself, and not to slur up to it, or feel for it.
 The pupil must also be warned against confounding the articulation or stroke of the glottis with the stroke of the chest, which latter resembles the act of coughing, or the effort made in expelling some obstruction from the throat...
+The glottis is prepared for articulation by closing it, which causes a momentary accumulation of air below; and it is then opened by a sudden and vigorous stroke, similar to the action of the lips when strongly emphasising the letter P. Some masters recommend the use of [consonants, e.g. Pa, La] in order to acquire precision in striking notes; but in our opinion this plan... has the disadvantage of merely disguising the faulty articulation of the glottis, without possessing any power whatever of correcting it.

-The glottis is prepared for articulation by closing it, which causes a momentary accumulation of air below; and it is then opened by a sudden and vigorous stroke, similar to the action of the lips when strongly emphasising the letter P. Some masters recommend the use of [consonants, e.g. Pa, La] in order to acquire precision in striking notes; but in our opinion this plan... has the disadvantage of merely disguising the faulty articulation of the glottis, without possessing any power whatever of correcting it.'
-Garcia, A Compendious Treatise, Part 1 Chap.
-6, section on Articulation of the Glottis.
+In later years during the early twentieth century, discussion continued of the coup de glotte and many believed it could find its place among a singers varied technical repertoire.
+Teachers and performers such as Reynaldo Hahn believed technical devices, such as the coup de glotte and the portamento, even the manner of breathing, serve only one principle – to achieve an expressive and colorful representation of the music.
+Though the popularity and use of this technique slowly declined, it still has its place in providing technical and musical expression in passages of music.